 Glentel is acquired by one of Canada’s largest communication companies, Bell.
-Skidmore diversifies into home renovation, millwork, finance and health.
+Skidmore diversifies into retail, franchise opportunities and healthcare.

 Seeking to diversify and explore new industries, TCGI sells most of their glass operations in Canada to the world’s largest glass company Belron.